AlexeiakaTechnik/AJAX_security-integration-in-Home_Assistant/README.md

 ## 🧰 Requirements

-- ✅ Home Assistant running (local or remote)
+- ✅ Home Assistant (local or remote)
 - ✅ Configured AJAX security system with active SpaceControl fob and configured SIA output to a monitoring station (your HA server in this instance)
 - ✅ Basic soldering, wiring, and understanding of relays
-- ✅ 4-channel Smart Relay with dry-contact capability (Wi-Fi, Zigbee — any brand supported in HA)
+- ✅ 4-channel Smart Relay with dry-contact capability (Wi-Fi, Zigbee, or any Home Assistant-compatible brand)

 <sub>[⬆️ Back to Table of Contents](https://github.com/AlexeiakaTechnik/AJAX_security-integration-in-Home_Assistant/blob/main/README.md#-table-of-contents)</sub>
 ---